Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Definition and Purpose

 A walk-in cold room is a refrigerated enclosure large enough for a person to walk inside.
-Typically, it is constructed from insulated panels and cooled by a dedicated refrigeration system.
-Unlike a domestic fridge or chest freezer, a walk-in cold room is purpose-built for commercial volumes.
-Furthermore, it offers superior temperature stability, precise humidity control, and the storage capacity to support real business operations.
+It is constructed from insulated panels and cooled by a dedicated refrigeration system.
+Unlike a domestic fridge or chest freezer, a walk-in cold room is purpose-built for commercial volumes, offering superior temperature stability, precise humidity control, and the storage capacity to support real business operations.

 Where Walk-In Cold Rooms Are Used

 Walk-in cold rooms come in two broad temperature categories.
 Chillers operate at positive temperatures (typically +2°C to +10°C) for fresh produce, beverages, dairy, flowers, and short-term meat storage.
-Meanwhile, freezers operate at negative temperatures (typically -5°C to -40°C) for long-term storage of meat, fish, ice cream, and frozen goods.
+Freezers operate at negative temperatures (typically -5°C to -40°C) for long-term storage of meat, fish, ice cream, and frozen goods.

 Every supermarket chain in Kenya — including Naivas, Carrefour, Quickmart, Chandarana, Cleanshelf, and independent retailers — relies on cold rooms to maintain their cold chain.
-Additionally, hotels, restaurants, butcheries, dairy processors, horticultural exporters, fish handlers, pharmaceutical distributors, and hospitals all depend on properly designed cold storage to operate.
+Hotels, restaurants, butcheries, dairy processors, horticultural exporters, fish handlers, pharmaceutical distributors, and hospitals all depend on properly designed cold storage to operate.

 Why Your Business Needs a Walk-In Cold Room